 - identification of a target prospect database using external list brokers and LinkedIn

-- development of a strategy that includes providing useful insight e.g. Tips, research, an invitation to a breakfast, webinars and so on
+- development of a strategy that includes providing useful insight e.g. Tips, research, an invitation to breakfast, webinars, and so on

 - dissemination of interesting content on your website and social pages